Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Basic streamer fishing is simply casting out your streamer fly and then stripping it in.
 Stripping means pulling the fly line with you in short fast or abrupt pulls which cause the fly to twitch, jerk, and swim through the water.
 Your goal is to imitate the swimming prey or an injured baitfish.

-Larger flies are often much harder to cast do to their size, wind resistance, and their weight.
+Larger flies are often much harder to cast due to their size, wind resistance, and their weight.

 Most anglers fishing lakes and saltwater will use variations of streamer fishing and streamer flies suitable to their target species..